GReturn/GReturn/README.md

 # <img width="26px" src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" /> Meet G Return // Lin 🦊
-It's G Return, but you can call me "Lin" or "Lindrew".
+Heyyo!
+You can call me "Lin" or "Lindrew".
 It's not my real name though, so you don't have to bother finding me in Facebook.
 I like cheese.
 I've started programming not too long ago.
 I like cheese.
 I am still new to this working environment and I wish to balance my programming hobby and school, but I'm still having a hard time sorting it out.
 I like cheese.

 ---